ballersuperinanauditorium/Discord-Bot-Template/README.md

 # Bot template for newbies

-Real quick, after downloading the files **change ``main.js`` to ``index.js``**.
-I'm too lazy to do that myself, so you should do it.
-Everytime ``main.js`` is mentioned, just know that it means ``index.js``.

 ## **Welcome to the repository for discord.js bot making.**

 **Setup:**
-There's not a lot to do, first thing you do is you put in your token in the main.js all the way below.
+There's not a lot to do, first thing you do is you put in your token in the ``index.js`` all the way below.
 Then fill in your prefix in the config.json and you're literaly good to go!

 **Hosting:**
-Open the powershell window from the folder and do "node main.js".
+Open the powershell window from the folder and do ``node index.js``.
 It should be working and fine.
 I also created some pre-made commands.
 You can add/edit them as well.

 **Commands:** (You can add your own)